Best New & Used Handicap Vans For Sale

 9. Buying a Modified Vehicle vs. Having Your Vehicle Modified

 Purchasing a pre-modified wheelchair-accessible vehicle from a dealer’s inventory certainly has its benefits.
-Namely, convenience and the ability to touch, feel and ride in the finished product.
+Namely, convenience and the ability to touch, feel, and ride in the finished product.

 However, some users may already have an unconverted vehicle but now need a handicap-accessible conversion to remain independent.
 With age, mileage, and vehicle type limitations, a user’s unconverted vehicle can usually be sent to the factory to be converted as cost savings.